vuongducphuong/documentation/content/applications/general/export_import_data.rst

    :align: center

-* When you add a new column, Leansoft might not be able to map it automatically if its label doesn't fit any field in Odoo.
+* When you add a new column, Leansoft might not be able to map it automatically if its label doesn't fit any field in Leansoft.
 Don't worry!
 You can map new columns manually when you test the import.
 Search the list for the corresponding field.